Contact our corporate or local offices directly.

 The Report Preview dialog will open, click the Export button to select the file type, the location the file is to be written to, and to enter the file name.
 The Save as type options include XLS and PDF.

 Drill symbols are automatically assigned, and can be reconfigured in the Drill Symbols dialog.
 The symbols are displayed on the Drill Drawing layer in the PCB workspace, if the Show Drill Symbols option is enabled in the Drill Symbols dialog.
-The dialog can be accessed by right-clicking on Drill Drawing layer tab, as shown below.
+The dialog can be accessed by right-clicking in the Unique Holes region of the panel, or on the Drill Drawing layer tab, as shown below.

 Because back drilling involves drilling at the same location with different sized drill bits, drill symbols will appear stacked at these locations.
 Use the layer-pair selector to control which layer pair is currently being displayed, as shown in the images below.